cap-js/incidents-app/readme.md

     Alternatively, `bob` or `alice` can be used as well.
 They both hold the required `support` role to execute the app.
 Additionally, `alice` is an `admin`.

-    **Note:** if you get the 403 Forbidden Error and the popup doesn't show, try to open a browsen in an incognito mode or clear the browser cache.
+    **Note:** if you get the 403 Forbidden Error and the popup doesn't show, try to open a browser in an incognito mode or clear the browser cache.

 ## Deploy the Incident Management Application